-- Prepared from FFP (not PF24) after cryoprecipitate is removed - Once thawed, store at 1-6°C for 24 hours; unless relabeled as Thawed Plasma Cryoprecipitate Reduced and then may be stored for up to 5 days from date product thawed1 - Contains limited levels of factor VIII, factor XIII, vWF, fibrinogen, and fibronectin - Indicated for use in the treatment of thrombotic thrombocytopenic purpura (TTP) - Should not be used as a substitute for FFP, PF24 or thawed plasma1
+- Prepared from FFP or PF24 after cryoprecipitate is removed. - Once thawed, store at 1-6°C for 24 hours; unless relabeled as Thawed Plasma Cryoprecipitate Reduced and then may be stored for up to 5 days from date product thawed. - Contains limited levels of factor VIII, factor XIII, vWF, fibrinogen, and fibronectin. - Limited Use: Indicated for use in the treatment of thrombotic thrombocytopenic purpura (TTP). - Should not be used as a substitute for FFP, PF24 or thawed plasma.